cvelazquez322/LeetResume-2022/README.md

  very rarely code will get stuck on a page, not sure why webdriver.wait doesnt catch this, but simply refresh the page after reloading page script resumes where it leaves off.

- planned updates: sort problems by difficulty level when saving to local file, cut down on time, save file type as code it was originally written in instead of .txt, save fastest code rather than first accepted code, skip over code that's already saved locally to computer.
+ planned updates: username and password taken as input from the user, sort problems by difficulty level when saving to local file, cut down on time, save file type as code it was originally written in instead of .txt, save fastest code rather than first accepted code, skip over code that's already saved locally to computer.